-The myth originated as a way to prevent those facing starvation in times of famine from resorting to cannibalism for survival.
+The myth originated as a way to prevent those facing extreme hunger in times of famine from resorting to cannibalism for survival.
 The Wendigo mythology later morphed into a way to encourage moderation and cooperation within tribes.
 Anyone guilty of greed or jealousy, or anyone who had ever tasted human flesh, was considered tainted and prey for the beast.
-Tribes began to appoint Wendigo-slayers-for-hire, and those who were believed to be transforming into a Wendigo would be put to death.
+Tribes began to appoint Wendigo-slayers-for-hire , and those who were believed to be transforming into a Wendigo would be slain.

 The Wendigo Originated As An Evil Spirit Able To Possess Humans